 Perhaps for the first time, in going through the Canongate, James Starr did not turn for a look at Holyrood, the palace of the old kings of Scotland.
 The Canongate is the principal and most celebrated street in the old town of Edinburgh.
 Before the palace gate stood stentinels, dressed in the old Scotch costume.
 This consists of a green stuff skirt or kilt, a scarf or plaid, and a goat-skin purse, the long white hair of which rests on the thigh.
 Although an enthusiastic admirer of Walter Scott, as is every true son of old Caledonia, the engineer, for the first time, failed to glance at the inn where Waverly alighted, and in which the tailor brought him that famous chieftain's costume which the Widow Flockhart so artlessly admired.
-Neither did he salute the little spot, where, at the risk of killing Flora MacIvor, the mountaineer's discharged their pieces after the Pretender's vic-The prison clock showed, in the midtory. dle of the street, its mournful dial.
+Neither did he salute the little spot, where, at the risk of kill-"No," he repeated, "no!
+How admit ing Flora MacIvor, the mountaineer's discharged their pieces after the Pretender's victory.
+The prison clock showed, in the middle of the street, its mournful dial.
 He only looked at it so as to assure himself that he would not be too late for the boat.
-We must also admit that he did not glance when in the Nelher Bow at the house of the great reform-He which connects the three hills of Edinburgh.
-In a few minutes James Starr arrived at the hour after he left the train at New Haven, a pretty fishing village, a mile from Leith, which forms the port of Edinburgh.
-The rising tide sea shore.
-The first waves bathed the stockthe letter.
-It is evidently his duty to visit the Dochart Pit. burgh and Stirling was moored to the Granoffice, County Stirling, Scotland.
+We must also admit that he did not glance when in the James Starr always returned to this idea.
+Nelher Bow at the house of the great reform-On the other side, the engineer knew Simon er, John Knox, the only man who resisted the Ford to be a skillful miner, particularly endowed with the knowledge of his craft.
+He street, the popular street so minutely described in the romance of the "Abbot," he hastened toward the gigantic bridge of Bridge street, which connects the three hills of Edinburgh.

+In a few minutes James Starr arrived at the terminus of the General Railway, and half an hour after he left the train at New Haven, a pretty fishing village, a mile from Leith, which forms the port of Edinburgh.
+The rising tide covered the blackish and pebbly line of the sea shore.
+The first waves bathed the stockade, a kind of pier, supported by chains.
+On the lefts a boat which plies between Edinburgh and Stirling was moored to the Gran-